OISF/suricata/doc/userguide/rules/datasets.rst

     dns.query; dataset:isset,dns-bl;

 These keywords are aware of transforms.
-So to look up a DNS query again a MD5 black list::
+So to look up a DNS query against a MD5 black list::

     dns.query; to_md5; dataset:isset,dns-bl;